 ‘What do you want?’
 His voice is soft, coaxing, but there’s something else beneath it, full of molten metal; something else in the eyes.
 The thing that pushed us both through those dim corridors, spiders crawling through a tunnel web, tearing clothes from one another.
 Teeth popping through lips, the flood of copper-mouth.
 I wore bruises like bracelets for days, watching them change like mood rings from blue to yellow.

 ‘I’m possessed,’ I say, my body feels like a violin string.
-There’s no oxygen in my blood without this; I’ve tried to burn it away under the holy light of stained glass, my face serene as a crocodile.
+There’s no oxygen in my blood without this addictive sinning; I’ve tried to burn it away under the holy light of stained glass, my face serene as a crocodile.
 I want something to crack and let my soul escape.
-I want sin written across me in thumbprints.
+I want him written across me in thumbprints.

 ‘I can comfort you.’